| ....and, perhaps

 to write to Mr. Siegel that day, thanking him for the effect Aesthetic

 Realism had on my life.
-He wrote, "I feel this one day added twenty
+He wrote, "I feel this one day added

 years to my life."
-I feel greatly fortunate for my rich, happy life, which
+I feel greatly fortunate for my rich, happy life,

-includes my marriage to Lynette Abel,
+includes my marriage to Lynette

-whose keen, lively seeing of the world, her passion that justice come to
+whose keen, lively seeing of the world, her passion that justice come

 other people encourages me every day.